This will be impacted by the 2025 Ratings Algorithm Update (RAU), which is planned to be released in July 10, 2025. See details.

 This risk vector does not currently affect security ratings.
 It is being evaluated for a period before being factored into security ratings.

-Some findings cannot be traced back to specific companies due to the use of third party systems; such as web filters and Content Delivery Networks (CDN), that are capable of redirecting and encapsulating network traffic.
+Behavior: Some findings cannot be traced back to specific companies due to the use of third party systems; such as web filters and Content Delivery Networks (CDN), that are capable of redirecting and encapsulating network traffic.
 Some firewalls might also be detecting and blocking external scanning tools from getting any data.
 This is set in the center of the grading scale for computing into security ratings.
-If there are no findings and we are temporarily unable to collect data, the most recent grade is assigned for up to 400 days before being assigned the default grade. |

 Remediation